-Oil processing : Unlike most vegetable oils, oil is not contained in fresh ripe fruits.
+Oil Processing: Unlike most vegetable oils, oil is not contained in fresh ripe fruits.
 It forms in the course of the nuts’ desiccation.
-The oil production process is as follows: ripe and non-germinating fruits are slightly crushed in order to crack the shells without damaging the kernels.
+The oil production process is as follows: ripe and non germinating seeds are slightly crushed in order to crack the shells without damaging the kernels.
 The latter are quickly removed, arranged in thin layers and exposed to the sun.
 They must not be exposed to humidity in any case.
 In spite of these precautions, some kernels develop moulds and must be eliminated.
 During the desiccation process, kernels loose weight (from a mean 7 g for fresh kernels to about 4.5 g for dry and oil-rich ones).
 They become brownish, develop an aromatic odour and increase their oil content.
 In the meantime they loose their germinative power.
 The transformation is completed within 2 months provided the weather has been dry enough.
 Kernels can then be stored for a long time.
-Undi / Tamanu oil and cake is available between February -April.
+Undi / Tamanu oil and cake is available between February to April.
 Cake is generally used for preparing manures or bio-insecticides.